-The Government recognizes that most car repair businesses treat people fairly, but there are some situations where consumers need protection.
+The Manitoba government recognizes that most car repair businesses treat people fairly, but there are some situations where consumers need protection.
 The Consumer Protection Amendment Act (Motor Vehicle Work and Repairs) was developed, in consultation with industry and stakeholders, in order to provide specific protection measures to consumers having work done to their motor vehicles.
 Below is important information about the motor vehicle work and repairs legislation.

 - Estimates – repair shops must offer written estimates to consumers for any repair over $100.
 Examples of the type of information an estimate must include are: a detailed description of the work or repairs to be carried out; a list itemizing the parts to be installed; and an estimated total charge for labour.

 - Cap on total charges - final charges for repair work must be within 10% of the estimate.

 - Authorization – a consumer has to give permission for repairs before they can be made and repairers are required to record this information.

 - Invoices – consumers must be given a written bill of sale with specific information about the parts and their cost, labour and other charges, warranty terms, total cost and rights under the Act.

 - Warranty– repair shops must warranty parts and associated labour and disclose the terms of the warranty.
 Legislation provides a minimum warranty of 90 days or 5,000 km, whichever comes first, though repairers may provide longer terms.